ministryofjustice/data-and-analytics-engineering/src/content/about/index.md

   parent: Home
 ---

+Data and analytics engineers enable data-driven decision making and the personalisation of services across the department by delivering innovative solutions and building technical excellence.

-Data and analytics engineers bridge the gap between data producers and data users, developing analytical pipelines and self-service tools to acquire and transform data, making it available on the [Analytical Platform](https://user-guidance.analytical-platform.service.justice.gov.uk).
+We bridge the gap between data producers and data users, developing analytical pipelines and self-service tools to acquire and transform data, making it available on the [Analytical Platform](https://user-guidance.analytical-platform.service.justice.gov.uk).

 We use a layered data lake-centric approach, which is summarised in the [data and analytics engineering architecture](./architecture).

 ## Data Engineering

 ### What do we do?

 We work with digital teams to help them make data from their services available on the [Analytical Platform](https://user-guidance.analytical-platform.service.justice.gov.uk/index.html).

 We validate, deduplicate and standardise the extracted data to produce curated data sets.
 Where possible, we provide historical data to support reproducible and longitudinal analysis.

 We do this by building and running data pipelines ourselves, and by supporting digital teams to use self-service tools and infrastructure on the Analytical Platform.